mollieboots/super-galactic/README.md

 # Super Galactic Age Calculator

 Convert your age from earth years to those of other planets in the solar system.
 Calculate remaining years based on user age and sex.
+Sorry to intersex and trans individuals, the data isn't there for you yet.

 ## Getting Started